mlswg/mls-protocol/draft-ietf-mls-protocol.md

 On receiving a Welcome message, a client processes it using the following steps:

-* Identify an entry in the `key_packages` array where the `client_init_key_hash` value corresponds to one of this client's ClientInitKeys, using the hash indicated by the `cipher_suite` field.
-If no such field exists, or if the ciphersuite indicated in the ClientInitKey does not match the one in the Welcome message, return an error.
+* Identify an entry in the `secrets` array where the `key_package_hash` value corresponds to one of this client's KeyPackages, using the hash indicated by the `cipher_suite` field.
+If no such field exists, or if the ciphersuite indicated in the KeyPackage does not match the one in the Welcome message, return an error.

-* Decrypt the `encrypted_key_package` using HPKE with the algorithms indicated by the ciphersuite and the HPKE private key corresponding to the ClientInitKey.
-If a PSKId is part of the KeyPackage and the client is not in possession of the corresponding PSK, return an error.
+* Decrypt the `encrypted_group_secrets` using HPKE with the algorithms indicated by the ciphersuite and the HPKE private key corresponding to the GroupSecrets.
+  If a PSKId is part of the GroupSecrets and the client is not in possession of the corresponding PSK, return an error.

 * From the `joiner_secret` in the decrypted GroupSecrets object and the PSKs specified in the `GroupSecrets`, derive the `member_secret` and using that the